How can you use a small business server?

 Now that you’ve determined your resource needs, budget, server type, and more, you’re ready to order your brand new small business server.

-If you’ve decided to purchase a physical server, now is the time to order the server and all of the components such as hard drives and RAM.
+If you’ve decided to purchase a physical server, now is the time to order the server and all of the components such as hard drives, RAM.

 If you’re going to choose a server hosted in a data center, you’ll simply visit our website and select a server that meets your needs.
 No need to wait for your server to arrive or mess around with installing the Operating System.
 Your server will be installed and ready within 24 hours.